Sailing and Racing Sunfish on Narragansett Bay – Sunfish Fleet

 Edgewood Sailing School offers adult Sunfish sailing classes on weekends in the fall.
 This is a great time of year to sail.
 The water is still warm, the breeze is nice, the Brown University sailors are out on the water, and the busy summer has settled down.
 For $50 for each of 4 sessions ($200 total), we can teach you the basics of sailing a Sunfish, refresh your skills from years ago, and introduce you to Sunfish racing on the Providence River.
 The rates are less expensive for Edgewood Yacht Club members (see below).
 Check out www.edgewoodsailing.org for more information, or contact Catherine White at email@example.com.

 Edgewood Yacht Club has an active Sunfish fleet of about 20 boats and hosts racing year-round on the Providence River and has a long tradition of competitive but friendly racing in Upper Narragansett Bay.
-If you’re interesting in joining you can apply here, and for more information please contact Bill Morris, 2016 Membership Chair.
+If you’re interesting in joining you can reach out to our Membership Chair and learn more about becoming a member.

 The Frozen Few … or the Frozen Many.
 From October through April, you can find 10 to 15 boats racing from 11am to 130pm nearly every Sunday.
 Sailors range in age from their early teens through their 60s, and include both men and women.
 The “Frozen Few,” which has grown to more than a few, kick off with an annual Columbus Day Regatta, sail on through the cold with a New Year’s Day Regatta and an Up from the Ashes Regatta (commemorating the return to the water a week after the 2011 clubhouse fire), and finish the season as the water and air are warming up.
 For the 2015-16 season, the fleet was fortunate to have Sunfish champion and Roger Williams University sailing coach Amanda Callahan, http://rwuhawks.com/coaches.aspx?rc=389, come by one Sunday to pass along greater racing knowledge, bringing with her Bill Brangiforte, another Sunfish champion and a long-time proponent of Sunfish racing.
-The cost of joining the Frozen Few? $50 for each of the three series (Fall, Winter, and Spring), or $125 for all three series, plus $140 (or less for Edgewood Yacht Club Members) for boat storage on the dock through any or all of the series (2015-16 rates).
+The cost of joining the Frozen Few? $50 for each of the three series (Fall, Winter, and Spring), or $125 for all three series, plus boat storage on the dock through any or all of the series.
 While it’s easy to store your boat on the dock and launch a few feet away, some sailors bring their boat to Edgewood for the racing each Sunday, and there is no cost for that.
 This is a terrific group of sailors who are always willing to help newer sailors out with tips on rigging, sailing, and race strategy.
 After sailing, you’ll often find the Frozen Few warming up over a hot meal as they swap stories of the day and hear the Race Committee announce results.
-Check out https://edgewoodsailing.org/racing/frozen-few for more information, or contact Stuart Malone at email@example.com or George Shuster firstname.lastname@example.org.
+Check out https://edgewoodsailing.org/racing/frozen-few for more information, or contact Stuart Malone at firstname.lastname@example.org or George Shuster email@example.com.
 Don’t believe us?
-Read last year’s Warwick Beacon article about the fleet, http://warwickonline.com/stories/new-eyc-clubhouse-to-soon-rise-from-bay-ashes,108736.
+Read a story in the Warwick Beacon article about the fleet, http://warwickonline.com/stories/new-eyc-clubhouse-to-soon-rise-from-bay-ashes,108736.